Common Questions About Coaching

 Why do people sometimes struggle with ADHD more at certain times?

-ADHD doesn't change, but the demands of life do.
+ADHD doesn’t change; it’s always there.
+But the demands of life do.
 During periods of increased stress, major transitions, hormonal shifts, or simply taking on more than your current systems can handle, ADHD-related challenges can become significantly harder to manage.

 Changes in work demands, relationship stress, health challenges, or periods of burnout can all bring executive function challenges into sharper focus.
-Coping strategies that worked well in one season of life may not hold up in another.
+Coping strategies that worked well in one season of life may not work so well in another.

 One reason people come to coaching is because the gap between what they need and what their current knowledge, strategies, and systems can deliver has grown.